matt-duyst/mapping-with-matt/_posts/2018-09-01-statewide-thematic-mappings.markdown

 ![Placeholder](/assets/images/regional-mapping.png)

 This map was achieved differently than the previous two; it was created using a text field, unlike the previous numerical classification categories.
-These single values were then classified into six differing classes—Middle Atlantic, Midwest, New England, South, Southwest, and West.
+These single values were then classified into six differing classes — Middle Atlantic, Midwest, New England, South, Southwest, and West.
 The color schemes purposely clash with each other, in an attempt to illustrate the contrasting regions of each conglomerated region of states on the map.
 The masked, white outline further allows for outlining of state abbreviations, and likewise doesn’t distract the viewer but rather accentuates an easy interpretation of the United States by state regions.

 ![Placeholder](/assets/images/total-pop-per-state.png)